 It was the most incredible sensation, I was flying!
-I wasn’t at all afraid.
+I wasn’t afraid at all.
 How could anyone feel fear with so much beauty all around?
 It was so quiet and peaceful up there.
 I could see the whole city, the sprawling favelas, the iconic Two Brothers and Pedra da Gavea mountains.

 A few months later, when I was invited to go to Sharm el-Sheikh in Egypt with some of my Masters colleagues, I was all in.

-There was supposed to be a whole group of us going but in the end, we were just three.
-To our surprise and amusement, we were questioned at every stage of our trip, at check-in and at passport control.
+There was supposed to be a whole group of us going but in the end, it was just us three.
+To my surprise and amusement, we were questioned at every stage of our trip.
 What is the purpose of your visit?
 How do you know each other?
-Apparently, it’s not every day you see a Norwegian, Colombian and Vietnamese travel together.
+Apparently, it’s not every day you see a Norwegian, Colombian and Vietnamese traveling together.

-We were looking through the activities on offer and decided to book a sunset quad-biking tour in the desert.
+Once we arrived at the hotel, we decided to check out the activities on offer and booked a sunset quad-biking tour in the desert.
 I’d never ridden a quad bike before and normally this would have filled me with anxiety.
 But something was different, I was different.
-You got this.
+I wasn’t afraid.

-The rush I felt as I pulled the handle to accelerate my bike over the dunes was so good it made the hairs on my arm stand up.
+The rush I felt as my quad-bike accelerated over the dunes was so damn good it made the hairs on my arms stand up.
 I felt like such a badass riding through the desert like something out of a movie.
 The sunset was so vibrant it looked like the sky was on fire, and then as sudden as blowing out a candle, everything went dark.
-We drove the way back through the blackest night I’d ever seen with nothing but broken headlights before us and a universe of stars up above.
+We drove back through the blackest night I’d ever seen with broken headlights and a universe of stars up above.